himlen1990/ikea_assembly/README.md

 # IMPORTANT NOTICE (update on 27/09/2018)

-use a blank MAP (do not load any map) before execute!!!!!!! (check it on rviz, map topic)
+please use a blank MAP (do not load any maps) before execute!!!!!!! (check it on rviz, map topic)

-(because the output tf frame is relative to the map, once the robot adjust its location after the first move, the ik will goes wrong)
+(because the output tf frame is relative to the map, once the robot adjusts its location after the first move, the locations of the holes will also change)

 # MOVE THE ROBOT